elopio/docs/source/includes/_api.md

 ### [closeMarket contract](https://github.com/AugurProject/augur-core/blob/master/src/functions/closeMarket.se)
 #### closeMarket(marketId, sender[, onSent, onSuccess, onFailed])

 Closes market with ID `marketId` and refunds the closing cost to the specified address `sender`.
+Returns `1` if successful.
+Will fail if the market hasn't been reported on and resolved or if the market is already closed.

 Invoke
 ------